MarkAndersen/PWA-budget-tracker/README.md

 ![Online-Reload](./images/PWA-3.PNG)

 ## Challenges & Thoughts:
 - I had some issues with their being errors in the console log claiming I have issues with fetching a POST route, however everything seems to be functioning correctly on front and back end, working offline as intended, getting '200' responses on the backend as well while online.
+Turns out I had some superfluous code in the service worker that was trying to cache POST requests and creating promise rejections... removing that block fixed the app.
 This seems like a useful practice for any application using a shopping cart or anything a user could come back to and use after a prolong period away.

 ## Questions/Links:
 https://github.com/MarkAndersen